When thinking about the ways minimalism saves money, it occurred to me what a valuable concept it actually was.

 Store Less Stuff

-Ten percent of Americans rent storage facilities for stuff they aren’t even using.
+Ten percent of Americans rent storage facilities for stuff they aren’t using.
 Seriously.
-That’s an average of $225 a month they are spending to store stuff.
+They spend an average of $225 a month to store stuff.

 Basements and attics are full (my basement is no exception) of stuff.
-Things we might need later but never have. items that we might use 2-3 times a year taking up space.
+Things we might need later but never have.
+We might use items 2-3 times a year, taking up space.
 Get rid of the storage units and stop paying for rented spaces.
+Think of what that extra money could do for your financial future.

 Borrow Instead Of Buy